ARM-software/vscode-device-manager/README.md

 ## Overview

-The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for **Arm Device Manager** and the other Keil Studio extensions is available on Arm Developer.
+The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for Arm® Device Manager and the other Keil® Studio extensions is available on Arm Developer.

-The **Arm Device Manager** extension allows you to manage hardware connections for Arm Cortex-M based microcontrollers, development boards and debug probes.
-It can be installed individually or together with other extensions contained in the packs available for Visual Studio Code Desktop and Visual Studio Code for the Web.
+The Device Manager extension allows you to manage hardware connections for Arm Cortex®-M based microcontrollers, development boards and debug probes.
+It can be installed individually or as part of the Arm Keil Studio Pack extension in Visual Studio Code Desktop.

-We recommend installing the **Keil Studio Pack** for Visual Studio Code Desktop to quickly set up your environment and start working with an example.
+We recommend installing the Keil Studio Pack for Visual Studio Code Desktop to quickly set up your environment and start working with an example.

-The **Arm Device Manager** extension can work in combination with the **Arm CMSIS csolution** (Identifier: `arm.cmsis-csolution`) and **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`) extensions to run and debug csolution projects.
+The Device Manager extension can work in combination with the Arm CMSIS csolution (Identifier: `arm.cmsis-csolution`) and Arm Embedded Debugger (Identifier: `arm.embedded-debug`) extensions to run and debug csolution projects.

 ## Intended use cases for the extensions